 When trying to go international with your business, it’s also important to use a hosting provider that will help support growth, doesn’t slow down your site speed, and ensures your customers have a seamless purchasing experience.

 Pressable does just that and more.
 Their expert server architecture ensures that your site is delivered around the world with incredible speed.
-And alongside expert hosting abilities, Pressable offers the Jetpack Premium subscription when you host with them.
+And alongside expert hosting abilities, Pressable offers the Jetpack Security Daily subscription when you host with them.
 It is an extra add-on that takes your site to the next level with expanded security, malware scanning and backup options.

 Companies Offering Digital Products

 Businesses that offer physical products have a number of logistical obstacles to work through if they want to start selling internationally.
 But, for those offering digital products and services—shipping costs and delivery issues are not a problem.

 Which is why if you do offer such digital services, website translation can open up your business to the world, making branching out to other countries effortless.

 This is especially true for growing industries like online education, an industry that many businesses and entrepreneurs are starting to tap into.